 “Do you want me to send someone in to announce you, your grace?”
 Llarimar asked.

 Lightsong stood for a moment.
 “No,” he finally said, noticing a pair of guards standing at one of the doorways.
-The two men looked far more muscular than the average iridescent servant, and they each carried a sword at their side.
+The two men looked far more muscular than the average servant, and they each carried a sword at their side.
 Dueling blades, Lightsong assumed--though he’d never actually seen one.

 He walked up to the men.
 “Is your mistress here?”